WPRI-TV: WPRI-DT2

-Programming

-Sports programming

-Through a partnership with Boston-based WBZ-TV and WSBK-TV, WPRI (via the "MyRITV" subchannel) is the over-the-air home of the New England Revolution in Rhode Island.
-WPRI-TV also carries the majority of New England Patriots games through CBS Sports' American Football Conference package.

 News operation

 Traditionally, WPRI has been a solid, if usually distant, runner-up in the ratings to long-dominant WJAR.
-In the February and May 2010 Nielsen ratings period, WPRI was second in all timeslots, with its 6:00 pm newscast reaching nearly 20,000 fewer viewers than WJAR's newscast.
+In the February and May 2010 Nielsen ratings period, WPRI was second in all timeslots, with its 6 p.m. newscast reaching nearly 20,000 fewer viewers than WJAR's newscast.
 Since then, however, WPRI has mounted a spirited challenge to WJAR's dominance.

-Specifically, its broadcast weeknights at 11:00 p.m. has gained enormous popularity.
+Specifically, its broadcast weeknights at 11 p.m. has gained enormous popularity.
 As of the November 2010 sweeps period, this newscast on WPRI is the most watched in Rhode Island while WJAR continues its dominance in all other time periods.

-In September 1993, the station created a 30-minute 5:00 p.m. newscast, the first in the market.
+In September 1993, the station created a 30-minute 5 p.m. newscast, the first in the market.
 It was expanded to one hour in mid-1995.

-In 1996, WPRI began producing the market's first nightly prime time newscast at 10:00 p.m. on WNAC, then titled Eyewitness News at 10 on Fox Providence.
+In 1996, WPRI began producing the market's first nightly prime time newscast at 10 p.m. on WNAC, then titled Eyewitness News at 10 on Fox Providence.
 This was joined in April 1997 by a WJAR-produced show seen weeknights on WLWC entitled TV 28 News at 10.
 However, that was dropped in September when the WJAR LMA with WLWC ended.
-In 2004, an hour-long extension of WPRI's weekday morning show was added to WNAC at 7:00 a.m. branded as Eyewitness News This Morning on Fox Providence.
-It was eventually cancelled, but was brought back early in 2009 as a lead-in to The Rhode Show.
+In 2004, an hour-long extension of WPRI's weekday morning show was added to WNAC at 7 a.m. branded as Eyewitness News This Morning on Fox Providence.
+It was eventually canceled, but was brought back early in 2009 as a lead-in to The Rhode Show.
+Meteorologist Michelle Muscatello joined WPRI in 2004, and was the morning weather presenter until 2023.

 WPRI and WNAC received an on-air overhaul introducing a new news set and updated graphics on March 17, 2008.
 LIN operated a shared Bell 206L3 Long Ranger helicopter with the registration N812TV branded as "News Chopper 12" until December 2008, which was shared with Connecticut sister station WTNH and had that station's imaging on the right, with WPRI's imaging on its left side.